myndrws/myndrws.github.io/_posts/2023-01-31-GPT-3-for-patient-histories-and-lesson-plans.md

 I used initial learnings from the writing of patient histories to make a better go at the input prompts for this task; for instance, using less fluffy or filler language.
 Thus the only thing that changed between prompts was the specification of the subject and the objective of the lesson.

 In all of the responses, the model gave a clear ‘layout’ for the lesson plan - for instance, providing section headers and accompanying timings for each section.
 On two of the four tries, the model failed to make the sections add up to an hour - almost as though it was getting carried away.
-In two of the responses, the model provided a section on required materials.
+Feedback from the teachers suggested that overall, the timings were unrealistic for seven year olds as given - this had not just to do with allocated time for activities, but the variation in activities, i.e. not just sitting and listening for 45 straight minutes,

 Each generated lesson plan result had its own flair, as would be the case between teachers, even though each prompt contained basically the same instructions.
 For instance, one lesson plan (from prompt three) explicitly laid out how to deal with differing abilities, a core prompt requirement; two outputs mentioned ability implicitly (outputs from prompt one and three), and the others ignored this.